A fifth suspect has been arrested in connection with the brutal gang-rape and murder of two teenage girls in northern India, police have said.

 The three other arrested men are cousins in their 20s from an extended family, and face murder and rape charges, Malik said – crimes punishable with the death penalty.

-Villagers and policemen gathered where two teenage cousins were found hanging from a mango tree in Katra village Around 25,000 people are raped in the 1.2 billion-strong nation each year, according to official statistics.
+Around 25,000 people are raped in the 1.2 billion-strong nation each year, according to official statistics.
 But activists say that number is likely much higher, as women feel pressured to stay silent about sexual assaults.

 Indian police and politicians have faced growing public anger against sexual violence in the country after a woman was gang-raped and murdered on a bus in New Delhi December 2012.